Essay: Reflective

 A reflective essay is an analytical piece of writing in which the writer describes a real or imaginary scene, event, interaction, passing thought, memory, or form—adding a personal reflection on the meaning of the topic in the author's life.
 Thus, the focus is not merely descriptive.
 The writer doesn't just describe the situation, but revisits the scene with more detail and emotion to examine what went well, or reveal a need for additional learning—and may relate what transpired to the rest of the author's life.

 Other logical structures

 The logical progression and organizational structure of an essay can take many forms.
 Understanding how the movement of thought is managed through an essay has a profound impact on its overall cogency and ability to impress.
 A number of alternative logical structures for essays have been visualized as diagrams, making them easy to implement or adapt in the construction of an argument.

+Use of first-person pronouns in academic writing

+In academic and professional writing, first‑person pronouns function as a grammatical marker of the writer's perspective and are used differently across disciplines.
+The Duke University Thompson Writing Program notes that decisions about using I depend on "discipline, audience, and rhetorical purpose," reflecting varied conventions in fields that prefer either explicit author presence or more impersonal styles.
+Composition scholars also describe first‑person as part of how writers position themselves within a conversation; McKinney and Maddalena explain that academic writing "always involves a perspective."
+Classroom accounts, such as Parker's discussion of student writing practices, show how teachers address first‑person usage as part of broader instruction on voice and authorial stance.